V5 User GuideLast Updated: 8/8/2025

 Taguchi® can also set up custom import processes to pull files from a FTP/FTPS/SFTP server.
 These import processes need to be specified, scoped and implemented directly with Taguchi® Technical support services.
 This type of import is ideal for larger imports of over 150,000 records.

-If you wish to add a small quantity of subscribers, you may add a subscriber one at a time using the 'Add' link under the Subscriber List Actions.
+If you wish to add a small quantity of subscribers, you may manually add a subscriber one at a time using the 'Add' button located under the Subscriber actions menu.

 This will launch a popup window with the fields: